India: Helicopter carrying military chief crashes | DW | 08.12.2021

 There has been no immediate confirmation of the number of passengers aboard the chopper, but media reports suggest there were nine people on board, including Rawat.

-Rawat and his wife, along with other officers, were on board the helicopter headed to the army's defense services college, a senior army officer told the French AFP news agency.
+Rawat and his wife, along with other officers, were on board the helicopter headed to the army's defense services college, a senior army officer told AFP.

 The general holds India's highest military rank.
 Several generations of his family served in the Indian armed forces.